gatech-csl/jes/README.md

 Running JES
 -----------
-If you're on a system with a Java development environment and a set of GNU core utilities (including make) installed, just run:

-    make run

-If not...sorry, but you can't right now.
-I just finished reorganizing the entire source tree, and while the `Makefile` works with the new layout, the other launchers don't yet.
+The easiest way to run JES is with a downloadable package, but unfortunately those haven't been built for JES 5 yet.
+Each of them includes its own `README.txt` with instructions.

+If you're working on JES, or you just want to run the latest development version, you will need to download a Java Development Kit and Apache Ant.
+The first step is to build JES: just run `ant`.
+Then, you can run the `jes.sh` shell script on Mac or Linux, or `jes.bat` on Windows.

 What's in the repository
 ------------------------
-The `Makefile` is used by developers to launch JES and run all of its tests.
+The `build.xml` is used by developers to launch JES and run all of its tests.
+It contains instructions for Apache Ant.
-You can run `make run` to build JES, `make test` to run all the tests, and `make clean` to erase everything you built.
+You can run `ant build` to build JES, `ant test` to run all the tests, and `ant clean` to erase everything you built.

-The `JES.bat`, `JES.sh`, and `JES.exe` files launch JES on different platforms, but as I said earlier, they don't work right now.
+The `jes.sh` file launches JES on Mac and Linux, and `JES.bat` does the same on Windows.

 All the source files and resources for JES itself live in the `jes` folder: